nchlswhttkr/website/content/site.md

 I like being able to write my posts locally in markdown.
 It's easy to read and write, and whenever I need something more complex I can easily drop in custom HTML snippets.

 As changes are pushed to Github, [Buildkite](https://buildkite.com/) schedules builds to be run.
 Good thing they have a free tier!
-It performs other scripted work as well, like [scheduling delivery of my newsletter](/blog/sending-out-my-newsletter/).

 ### Serving incoming traffic